 While the bitcoin system is built on solid and unyielding cryptography to stop different kinds of fraud, the human component in bitcoin transactions is still seen as the weakest link.

 In this section, we shall discuss some of the things you can do to ensure privacy and anonymity when making bitcoin transactions.

-Always use a new address for each transaction: Today, almost every bitcoin anonymous wallet is a Hierarchical Deterministic wallet, commonly referred to as an HD wallet.
+Today, almost every bitcoin anonymous wallet is a Hierarchical Deterministic wallet, commonly referred to as an HD wallet.
 With an HD bitcoin wallet, you can derive keys from a single starting point referred to as a seed.
 Every seed allows you to easily backup and restores your wallet without needing any other information.

 Since seeds are serialized into human-readable texts, you can use the 12-word or 18-word seed phrase included in your HD wallet to generate private and public keys.
 This means that you can generate an infinite number of addresses and every time you receive bitcoins from anywhere, you can use a new address.